Do you have kittens available?

 - A kitten adoption contract designed in the best interest of the kitten.

-- A vet book and 12-month health guarantee, activated by the mandatory health check within 72 hours of the kitten's homecoming.
+- One year health guarantee, activated by the mandatory health check within 72 hours of the kitten's homecoming.

 - High-quality raw food for the first week for our Cape Town clients.